b-the-coder/personal_website/README.md

 1. Select the text you want to annotate and post an annotation.
 2. Annotated text will be highlighted.
 3. The highlight color becomes darker as more annotations are added to the same text, up to three levels.
-4. After three annotations, the highlight color will no longer become darker.
-5. Click the highlighted text to view its annotations.
+4. Click the highlighted text to view its annotations.
-6. Existing annotations can be edited or deleted.
+5. Existing annotations can be edited or deleted.

 ## Screenshots